Wednesday, 29 October 2025

 American Pipit

 I headed back to St.Mary’s and briefly stopped off at Porthcressa where I saw a nice summer plumaged Great Northern Diver.
 I then went home for a shower only to see news of the American Pipit was again on the Garrison so a quick power walk up to Woolpack Battery saw me arrive in time to see it showing down to 10 feet.
 My 2nd on Scilly and 4th in the UK but after 5minutes of viewing it suddenly took flight and called as it went.
-It was then the penny dropped and the bird I’d heard on Aggy was an American Pipit.
+It was then the penny dropped and the bird I’d heard on Aggy was probably an American Pipit.

 Scilly - 4.10.25